To understand the cost differences between using wax and using urethane, you have to consider these variables:

 Now let’s answer each question as it relates to wax vs. urethane.

 - If a clean shiny floor is important to your facility, then both wax and urethane can work.
-However, the cost to maintain a clean and shiny facility using wax, will be much higher than the cost to maintain it using urethane.
+However, the short-term costs versus the long-term costs need to be considered when choosing between wax and urethane.

 - If you have full-time employees who dedicate their time and your equipment to maintaining your floors, then you have plenty of budget to convert to urethane and save lots of money.
 Employees who maintain wax floors overwhelmingly affirm that urethane floor maintenance is much easier and allows them more time to focus on other activities.